wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) continuously adds new integrations to the existing set, and improves available integrations.
 We update our [**complete list of all integrations**](https://docs.wavefront.com/label_integrations%20list.html) each time we add new integrations.

-## June 2023
+## July 2023

-Starting June 26, 2023, Operations for Applications is a service on the VMware Cloud services platform.
+Starting July 3, 2023, Operations for Applications is a service on the VMware Cloud services platform.
 After this date, all **new** Operations for Applications subscriptions are onboarded to the [VMware Cloud services platform](https://console.cloud.vmware.com/).
 All **original** subscriptions, that means existing ones, remain as is until they migrate to VMware Cloud services.
 We are in the process of incrementally migrating original subscriptions to VMware Cloud services.

 {% include note.html content= "Currently, if your service is onboarded to VMware Cloud services, direct ingestion by using the Wavefront Output Plugin for Telegraf is not supported.
 For best performance, use a Wavefront proxy. " %}